Local Public Health Practice Opportunities

 A: Absolutely!
 These internships are open to any and all JHSPH graduate students.
 We encourage you to review the internships and apply to any that are of interest to you!

-Q: What are the main differences between the BCP and PHASE?
+Q: What are the main differences between the BCP, PHASE, and the Health Policy Institute?

 Q: What is covered in the required seminars?